elmish/Elmish.WPF/README.md

 #### Can I use design-time view models?

-Yes, but it requires “Project code” to be enabled in the XAML designer, which is currently only supported when targeting .NET Framework, not .NET Core.
-The following instructions are therefore only applicable if targeting .NET Framework.
+Yes.
 You need to structure your code so you have some place in your code that satisfies the following requirements:

 * Must be able to instantiate a model and the associated bindings
 * Must be reachable by the XAML views